razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

    * This should be the same as the `name` prop of the element inside the `steps` array of the `Tour` component */
   name: string
+  /**
+   * React children with a single child which exposes a ref */
   children: React.ReactNode;
 };
 ```

+Note that, in order for TourStep to work properly it needs access to it's children ref, so the children should expose a ref.

 ## Usage